 Bongeunsa Buddhist Temple

-Only one stop away from the Starfield Library, Bongeunsa Buddhist Temple is a lovely place where I spent some time exploring the 13 smaller temples each with their history and particularities.
+Only one stop away from the Starfield Library, Bongeunsa Buddhist Temple is a lovely place where I spent some time exploring the 13 smaller temples each with its history and particularities.

 The temple holds a long history (over 1200 years), having been built in 794, the temple is home to 3,479 Buddhist scriptures of 13 types.